leikoilja/ha-google-home/README.md

 Due to authentication issues with google credentials alone it may be required to get the master token separately and provide it during the setup process.
 This can be done using [this script](https://gist.github.com/rithvikvibhu/952f83ea656c6782fbd0f1645059055d) or [glocaltokens](https://github.com/leikoilja/glocaltokens#quickstart) package.

-Since there are several issues getting the token reliable on different environments, you can use a docker container which was created solely for this use: <https://hub.docker.com/r/breph/ha-google-home_get-token>.
-If you choose to use this container, run the following command:
+Since there are several issues getting the token reliable on different environments, you can use a community created [docker image](https://hub.docker.com/r/breph/ha-google-home_get-token) which was created solely for helping to get a master token reliably.
+If you choose to use this docker container, run the following command:

 ```
 $ docker run --rm -it breph/ha-google-home_get-token
 ```

+You fill find more detailed instructions on how to run the docker container [here](https://github.com/leikoilja/ha-google-home/issues/890#issuecomment-2515002294).

 ### HACS Installation